rhean-propp/game_development/adventure_game/docs/100_days_of_code_log.md

 I didn't have much time to program today.
 My day got flipped topsy turvey.
 I need to make up for the lack of programming today this week.
 I wanted to at least add a contribution.

+### Day 65: April 18th, 2022
+##### Creating Class Inheritence

+**Today's Progress:**
+1. Created the Thing class.
+2. Modified Player and Room class to use the Thing class as a parent.
+3. Made name/description variables unique to the Thing class.

+**Thoughts:**

+Started playing around with class inheritence.
+I have a bug preventing me from correctly setting this up.
+Will be working on it tomorrow.